ldv-klever/klever/docs/dev_env_model_specs.rst

     - The attribute says that the action requires another process that should have specific actions in turn.
       This field is used only at the decomposition of models, which is considered in the following chapters.
     - No
-  * - savepoints
-    - It is a map from savepoint names to their descriptions.
-      {"name": {...}}
-    - Savepoints are used at decomposition, and they are considered in the following sections in detail.
-      Any action can have this attribute, but it must be the first one in the process.
-      All savepoints across all environment model processes should have unique names.
-      You should use short names for savepoints as they are shown in the web-interface.
-      Savepoint descriptions are considered below.
-    - Not

 The examples of register and deregister action descriptions from the example above are given below: